coolstar/OpenSettings/README.md

 # OpenSettings
-When Mobile Substrate doesn't need to work and we need to change tweak preferences.
+When Mobile Substrate doesn't work and we need to change tweak preferences.

 ## Compilation Note
 To compile, you need to use a slightly modified theos.
 OpenSettings has a tweak built-in which relies on swizzling as Substrate isn't loaded until after OpenSettings starts.